 - Can you deal with people who are well-meaning but are ignorant and say the wrong thing?

 Dealing with the diagnosis of chronic illness and going through treatment is difficult.
 I had to process my condition and deal with the nervousness, stress, fear, and negative physical effects of treatment.
 I needed to decide if sharing my health status will provide the support and acceptance I needed or created more problems for me.

-If Patient do decide to share information about a diagnosis online, they should take baby steps and limit what is shared.
+If patients decide to share information about a diagnosis online, they should take baby steps and limit what is shared.
 I chose this course when I was going through my treatments.
-Limiting sharing will help a patient gauge how comfortable they are in posting their journey with chronic illness, and assess whether the reactions online are positive and supportive or detrimental.
+Limiting sharing helps patients gauge how comfortable they are in posting their journey with chronic illness and assess whether the reactions online are positive, supportive, or detrimental.

 Julia Louis-Dreyfus' cancer disclosure shouldn't be a model for everyone.
 Consider this first, USA Today, Steven Petrow